 Ad technology enables publishers to sell their inventory via direct deals, real-time bidding, private auction, programmatic guaranteed, and many more.
 As the list of options increases, publishers wonder—which method is the most profitable for selling their ad inventory?

 One way to find out is A/B testing.
-Ad testing helps publishers choose between different ad placements, ad layouts, and ad types.
+Ad testing helps publishers choose between different ad placements, layouts, and types.
 However, things become complicated when it comes to choosing between direct deals and programmatic deals.
 This is because of the difference in how they are executed.

 How Do They Work?

 As mentioned, programmatic deals are automated.
 When a user lands on a publisher’s site and is ready to be served an impression, a bid request is generated, which contains the details of the user’s parameters (history, demographics, behavior) for targeting purposes.
 Publisher’s SSP then sends this bid request to the connected ad exchange to find a suitable creative for the user.

 Which Deal Generates More Money for Publishers?

 Direct deals.
 Generally, publishers only put their premium inventory up for direct deals.
 And due to better CTR and conversions, advertisers generally agree to pay higher prices.
-On the other hand, with programmatic deals like PMPs and RTBs, there is no guarantee how much money a publisher might make (depending on the number of impressions the advertiser is willing to buy).
-Also, some ad units may even get blank impressions due to low fill rate, creating further uncertainty in yield.
+On the other hand, with programmatic deals like PMPs and RTBs, there is no guarantee of how much money a publisher might make (depending on the number of impressions the advertiser is willing to buy).
+Also, some ad units may even get blank impressions due to low fill rates, creating further uncertainty in yield.

 Which One Offers Better Targeting?

 Both methods offer to target options to the advertisers.

 With programmatic deals, advertisers buy the audience.
 They target each user based on demographics, geographical location, and other aspects.
 Most publishers allow cookie syncing to let advertisers target users in order to get a better click-through rate.